 From order confirmations to newsletters, emails are an essential part of the growth and management of your business.

 Email marketing helps you achieve three key objectives:

 Launching a sale or promotion?
 You can send your subscribers an email marketing campaign to drive sales.
 In addition, try using these email marketing techniques to further boost conversions:

 - Personalized coupons or special offers for subscribers’ birthdays/anniversaries, in welcome emails, and as a way to re-engage your audience.

-- Abandoned cart emails triggered whenever a visitor adds an item in their cart but doesn’t check out.
+- Abandoned cart emails that are triggered whenever a visitor adds an item to their cart but doesn’t check out.